Home Appraisal Process in Canada.

 - Comparable Property – Appraisers look at recent sales of similar homes in the area to compare the property’s value.

-- Home’s Location – The local neighborhood and the amenities available, such as public transit, schools, and safety standards.
+- Home’s Location – The local neighbourhood and the amenities available, such as public transit, schools, and safety standards.

 - Market Trends – The real estate market’s economic and social trends impact the value of your home.
 For example, excess sellers and fewer buyers can dampen prices in a buyer’s market.
 On the other hand, extra buyers and fewer homes push the prices up in a seller’s market.